THC Vapes Now Banned in Alabama: What HB445 Means for You

 - Products can only be sold to individuals 21 years or older

-Online, drive-through, and vending machine sales are prohibited
+- Online, drive-through, and vending machine sales are prohibited

-Sales only allowed at:
+- Sales only allowed at:

 - ABC-licensed liquor stores (off-premises only)

-- Pharmacies (topical products only)
+- Pharmacies (topical products only, with pharmacist supervision)

 Tax and Enforcement